aosousa/url-shortener/client/README.md

 ```

 ### Run End-to-End Tests with [Cypress](https://www.cypress.io/)
+A production build (folder ```dist```) must be available before running this command.
-Both the client and the server have to be running in order for the E2E tests to work.
+Both the client and the server must also be running in order for this to work correctly.

 ```sh
 npm run test:e2e